zkpstandard/wg-plonkish/ABSTRACT.md

 - The format of any additional auxiliary hints that are useful for later optimisation steps.

 The supported constraints will include at least:
-- Equality constraints (also known as copy constraints), that constrain different inputs to be equal.
+- Equality constraints (also known as copy constraints) that constrain different inputs to be equal.
 - Lookup constraints, where inputs can be constrained to exist in some table.
 The table could be either static (with potential precomputations) or dynamic (provided within the inputs).
 - Custom constraints, which are arbitrary low-degree polynomials defined over different inputs by the circuit designer.